 After losing earlier in the day, both Jade Rauser and Josh Wilson stayed alive at Nationals with victories Thursday evening.

-Entering his seventh year at the helm of Utah Valley University, head wrestling coach Greg Williams has taken Wolverine wrestlers to the NCAA Championships in each of the past three seasons.
+Entering his eighth year at the helm of Utah Valley University, head wrestling coach Greg Williams has taken Wolverine wrestlers to the NCAA Championships in each of the past four seasons.
 In 2011 he also coached UVU's first-ever wrestling All-American in 125-pounder Ben Kjar, as Kjar placed fourth at the 2011 NCAA Wrestling Championships.

-Williams also coached his first conference champion that season as Flint Ray (133 lbs.) became the first Wolverine to win his weight bracket at the WWC Championships.
-In 09-10, Williams picked up UVU's inaugural victory over a nationally-ranked program as his Wolverines upset the #8 Boise State Broncos at home by a score of 22-20.
+Williams coached his first conference champion that season as Flint Ray (133 lbs.) became the first Wolverine to win his weight bracket at the WWC Championships.
+In 09-10, Williams picked up UVU's inaugural victory over a nationally-ranked program as his Wolverines upset the then ranked No. 8 Boise State Broncos at home by a score of 22-20.

 In 2008-09, Williams coached his Wolverines to a school-record in victories with an 11-3 clip.
 Williams' Utah Valley grapplers also posted a 4-1 record in the Western Wrestling Conference that season as well.

-In Williams' six seasons of coaching at UVU he has a tallied an overall record of 47-43.
-In his first season (2006-07) he posted a 6-12 record and in 2007-08 his squad finished at 9-11 and also picked up the Wolverines first dual victory in Western Wrestling Conference action with a 39-4 win over South Dakota State.
-In 2010-11 Williams led his team to a 5-4 record and this last year he led his young squad to a 6-10 clip.
+In Williams' seven seasons of coaching at UVU he has a tallied an overall record of 53-47.
+In his first season (2006-07), he posted a 6-12 record and in 2007-08 his squad finished at 9-11 and also picked up the Wolverines first dual victory in Western Wrestling Conference action with a 39-4 win over South Dakota State.
+In 2010-11 Williams led his team to a 5-4 record, in 2011-12 he led his young squad to a 6-10 clip and this past season his team went 6-4.

 Willliams is the second coach in Utah Valley's short history as the school will begin its 10th season of NCAA competition this fall.